 First of all, the Employer should, with his General act or Labor contract determinate the possibility of renting sports fields or recreation halls for his workers and to determine the conditions under which the employees will use them, or as stated in the asked question, as required of the will of each employee.

-According to the provisions of Article 13 of the Law on Personal Income Tax such an employer’s expense has the character of earnings of employees as doing and providing benefits to them, and according to the Labour Law the employees remuneration which were determined by General act as a right within the meaning of Article 120, paragraph 4) of this Law are the earnings of employees, having in mind that in Article 105, paragraph 3 of this Law, the remuneration referred to in Article 120, item 4) are not exempted from earnings.
+According to the provisions of Article 13 of the Law on Personal Income Tax such an employer’s expense has the character of earnings of employees as doing and providing benefits to them, and according to the Employment Act the employees remuneration which were determined by General act as a right within the meaning of Article 120, paragraph 4) of this Law are the earnings of employees, having in mind that in Article 105, paragraph 3 of this Law, the remuneration referred to in Article 120, item 4) are not exempted from earnings.

 According to the above, the employer’s expenses on the rental of sports fields and recreational halls have the character of the earnings of the employees and the tax and contributions on the earnings should be paid.